Different Seasons: Plot summaries

-Hope Springs Eternal - "Rita Hayworth and Shawshank Redemption"
+Hope Springs Eternal – "Rita Hayworth and Shawshank Redemption"

 The story takes place in Maine at Shawshank State Penitentiary and is told from the first-person perspective of prisoner Ellis “Red” Reddings as he recounts his time in prison.
 His writings mainly focus on his friend and fellow prisoner, Andy Dufresne.
-Red opens by describing himself and why he was in prison- having staged a car accident in 1938 intended only to kill his wife after insuring his wife for a large amount of money, but incidentally also killed his neighbor and her child as his wife had offered to give them a ride- thus leading to him being sentenced soon after to serve three life sentences, one for each murder.
-One of Red’s most important aspects is that he’s “the guy who can get it for you” as his various connections allow him to easily smuggle contraband into the prison.
+Red opens by describing himself and why he was in prison: he staged a car accident in 1938 intended only to kill his wife after taking out a large life insurance policy on her, but which also killed his neighbor and her child as his wife had offered to give them a ride, thus leading to him being condemned to serve three life sentences.
+Red’s explains that he is “the guy who can get it for you” in Shawshank as his various connections allow him to smuggle contraband into the prison.

-Red describes meeting Andy Dufrense for the first time in 1948, one year after Andy was potentially falsely accused of murdering his wife and her lover, a well-to-do golfer.
-Andy asks Red to get him a rock hammer, stating that he is a “rock hound”.
+Red describes meeting Andy for the first time in 1948, one year after Andy was convicted of murdering his wife and her lover, a well-to-do golfer.
+Andy asks Red to get him a rock hammer, stating that he is a “rock hound.”
 A year later, Andy asks Red to get him a large poster of Rita Hayworth.
-Red also details the various encounters he had during his time in prison, detailing his initial trouble with one of the prison’s rape gangs.
-Red insinuates that Andy eventually paid off the prison guards to beat up the leader of the rape gang, Bogs Diamond.
-Along with this, Red describes how Andy had become somewhat of a financial advisor to many of the prison’s guards and higher-ups through his encounter with prison guard, Byron Hadley, in which Andy advises him to use a loophole to avoid the taxation on the inheritance he recently received.
+Red also details the various encounters Andy faces during his time in prison, including his initial trouble with one of the prison’s rape gangs.
+Red insinuates that Andy eventually paid off the prison guards to beat up the leader of the gang, Bogs Diamond.
+Along with this, Red describes how Andy had become somewhat of a financial advisor to many of the prison’s guards and higher-ups through his encounter with prison guard, Byron Hadley, in which Andy advises him to use a loophole to avoid the taxes on an inheritance he recently received.
 Along with helping prison guards with their tax returns, loans, and any other financial advice, Andy begins to help some of the higher-ups with money laundering.